 How To Hedge When The Markets Are Down

-It’s no surprise that everyone loves it when the market is on the up.
-When it is, everyone wins then they invest.
-Put your money wherever, reap what you earn, rinse and repeat.
+It’s no surprise that everyone loves it when the markets are bullish.
+When they are, the investing climate is very favorable.
+Put your money wherever seems appropriate, reap what you earn, rinse and repeat.
 However, it can’t always go up.
 The old adage of “what must go up must come down” rings true when it comes to investing.

-And when that happens, people all over the Investing world feel the crunch.
-The good times stop, and the companies that seem so promising before suddenly start to fall apart as Investors pull back their funding and look elsewhere, and the markets slowly (or quickly) change and a small dip follows through.
+And when that happens, people all over the investing world feel the crunch.
+The good times stop and the companies that seemed so promising before, suddenly don´t look so good.
+Investors pull back their investments and start to look elsewhere—even though there´s nowhere else to look—and the markets slowly (or quickly) change and a small dip follows.

-Keep in mind, all of what’s said works pretty much through dips, recessions, and more when the market down turns.
-Sure, dips aren’t that bad and aren’t universal, and recessions tend to be a good thing in the long run as it flushes out the chaff from the wheat after a while, but for investors it can be a little bit hard.
+Keep in mind, all of what’s said works pretty much through dips and recessions when the market downturns.
+Sure, dips sometimes aren’t bad, and recessions tend to be a good thing in the long run as it flushes out the chaff from the wheat after a while, but for investors it can be a little bit hard.
 Many people, especially those that like high stakes, tend to play it more conservatively and just wait till the market starts to climb again.

-So during these down times, what is an Investor to do to continue earning beyond inflation rates, and continue to earn on their investments?
-Well, for starters there’s a lot of ways that an Investor can continue to earn.
+So during these down times, what is an investor to do to continue earning beyond inflation rates and to continue to earn on their investments?
+Well, for starters there are a lot of ways that an investor can continue to earn.

 First off, there are some markets that are almost recession proof.
-Markets that typically include utilities, metals, and commodities.
-Silver, Gold, Oil, Gas, Electricity and the like tend to make a lot of money even during the dip because these are things that are either finite in number, or are constantly used and thus never seem to really feel a down turn when a dip comes.
+These markets typically include utilities, metals, and commodities.
+Silver, gold, oil, gas, electricity, and the like tend to make a lot of money even during a dip because these are things that are either finite in number, or are constantly used and thus never seem to really feel a downturn when a dip comes.

-The third option is to find a market that’s on the rise; and right now it looks like FinTech companies are on the rise for the sheer fact that the new developing tools they’re creating for investing work outside of the current markets because no one knows how they perform.
-That uncertainty is what makes them enticing to invest in.
+The third option is to find a market that’s on the rise.
+Right now, it looks like fintech companies are on the rise for the sheer fact that the development of new technologies can be applied to capital markets, banking, remittances, and anything that has to do with finances in general.
+This continuous innovation is what makes them enticing to invest in.